 All students must acquire specialized research skills, including foreign languages or facility with statistics, computer science, and digital humanities tools such as Geographic Information Systems (GIS) mapping software.
 Candidates for graduate degrees in History are normally expected to meet this requirement by demonstrating a reading knowledge of one or more foreign languages applicable to research in their fields, as determined by their major professors.
 Students whose projects require other specialized skills may substitute language instruction with other training, as determined by their major professors.
-This requirement must be met prior to the oral examination, and may be satisfied by one of the following methods:
+The student must meet this requirement prior to the oral examination.
+They can do so by one of the following methods:

-- Earning a grade of B or higher in a UGA language course specifically designed for graduate students to fulfill their language requirements.
+- Earning a grade of a "B" or higher in a UGA language course specifically designed for graduate students to fulfill their language requirements.
 Such courses include: SPAN2500, GRMN 3500, and FREN 2500. - Passing the language exam given by the language department. - Passing the language exam given by a faculty member (this is acceptable only in semesters where the language department is not offering the exam).
-Students who elect to satisfy the language requirement in this manner must have the permission of their major professors and the graduate coordinator. - Earning a grade of B or higher in an intermediate (level II) undergraduate language course as reflected in the student's undergraduate transcript.
-To reach an acceptable level, students must typically complete two years (4 semesters) of undergraduate course work and earn a grade of B or higher in their final semester of study.
-Students who elect to satisfy the language requirement in this manner must have the permission of their major professor and the graduate coordinator. - Earning a grade of B or higher in one digital humanities course specifically designed for graduate students.
-For students seeking skills in Geographic Information Systems, such courses include: HIST7500, GEOG 6370/6370L, GEOG 6370E, GEOG 6385, and GEOG 6410. - Earning a grade of B or higher in any graduate courses in history specifically designed to satisfy the research skills requirement.
+Students who elect to satisfy the language requirement in this manner must have the permission of their major professors and the graduate coordinator. - Earning a grade of a "B" or higher in an intermediate (level II) undergraduate language course as reflected in the student's undergraduate transcript.
+To reach an acceptable level, students must typically complete two years (4 semesters) of undergraduate course work and earn a grade of a "B" or higher in their final semester of study.
+Students who elect to satisfy the language requirement in this manner must have the permission of their major professor and the graduate coordinator. - Earning a grade of a "B" or higher in one digital humanities course specifically designed for graduate students.
+For students seeking skills in Geographic Information Systems (GIS), such courses include HIST7500, GEOG 6370/6370L, GEOG 6370E, GEOG 6385, and GEOG 6410. - Earning a grade of a "B" or higher in any graduate courses in history specifically designed to satisfy the research skills requirement.